Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 Volumes were up in all four regions.
 In North America, volume was up, driven by our TIC Gums acquisition.
 In Asia Pacific, volume was up, given our specialty capacity expansions.
 However, price/mix was down due to the pass-through of lower raw material costs as well as our decision to diversify our core Korea customer mix.
 In South America, price/mix was down, driven by the pass-through of lower raw material costs.

 For the quarter, reported operating income increased $12 million, while adjusted operating income increased $18 million, up 8%.
 North America posted strong results due to margin expansion, driven by operational efficiencies and acquisition-related volumes.
-South America operating income was down slightly, primarily due to an Andean region pricing lag.
+South America operating income was down slightly, primarily due to an Andean region-pricing lag.
 As we've explained in the past calls, given our business model, these pricing actions typically require three months to six months to take full effect.
 Asia Pacific was flat and EMEA was up $1 million.
 Corporate costs were down for the quarter given timing of expense.

 We'll wrap up the discussion of the quarter with earnings per share.
 On the left side of the page, you see the reconciliation from reported to adjusted.
 On the right side, operationally, we saw an improvement of $0.16 per share, primarily the result of volume of $0.08 per share due to acquisition and specialty-related ingredients and margin of plus 6% per share with a lesser benefit from foreign exchange.